francoispqt/def-error/README.md

 ```

 #### Error store
-All errors are stored in an Object, if you call defError() with it will create the Error in the store if does not exist, otherwise it will return in.
+All errors are stored in an Object, if you call defError() it will create the Error in the store if the error does not exist, otherwise it will return a the Error class created.
 Sometimes you might want to create an Error with the same name, but with a different signature.
 In that case, you can create your Error in a new store.
 You can do this by two means :
 ```javascript